Create AWS QuickSight Folders

 Beyond these examples

-These snippets focus on specific folder-level features: folder creation and naming, permission management, and hierarchical organization.
-They’re intentionally minimal rather than full QuickSight deployments.
+These snippets focus on specific folder-level features: folder creation and naming, permission assignment, and hierarchical nesting.
+They’re intentionally minimal rather than full QuickSight organizational structures.

-The examples may reference pre-existing infrastructure such as QuickSight users or groups for permission grants.
+The examples may reference pre-existing infrastructure such as QuickSight users or groups for permission assignment.
 They focus on configuring folders rather than provisioning the complete QuickSight environment.

 To keep things focused, common folder patterns are omitted, including: